Chapter 5. COM Servers

 custom component categories your classes use.
 For example, the

-following Registry script registers the AppID
+following Registry script registers the AppID for an

 inproc server and also adds a component category to the list of